altocodenl/tagaway/readme.md

       - This responder is responsible for taking changes to `State.query` in order to update `State.queryURL`.
       - If `State.query` is not set, it does nothing.
       - Takes the fields `tags`, `sort` and `fromDate` from `State.query` and builds a hash based on this new object.
 The object is stringified, escaped and converted to base64.
-      - If the first argument to the responder (`dontAlterHistory`) is absent, it sets `window.location.hash` to `#/pics/HASH`.
+      - If the first argument to the responder (`dontAlterHistory`) is absent, it sets `window.location.hash` to `#/pics/HASH` by rewriting the last `history` entry (instead of creating a new one).
 It does this within a timeout executed after 0ms, because otherwise the browser doesn't seem to update the hash properly.
+If the current hash is `#/pics` or the current hash, when decoded into an object, has no `fromDate` field, we also overwrite the existing history entry rather than creating a new one.
+In all, whenever an initial query is built up, or when only the `fromDate` entry changes, we overwrite the current `history` entry - otherwise, we create a new entry by directly changing the hash.
       - Otherwise, if `dontAlterHistory` is present, it replaces the current URL with `#/pics/HASH`.
 It also does this within a timeout.
-The only difference between this case and the previous one is that a new history entry will *not* be generated.
+The only difference between this case and the previous one is that a new `history` entry will *not* be generated.
       - If the computation of the hash throws an error when converting to base64, `post error` is invoked.
    18. `change State.queryURL`:
       - This responder is responsible for taking changes to `State.queryURL` in order to update `State.query`.